arduino/docs-content/content/arduino-cloud/05.iot-remote-app/01.getting-started/iot-remote-app.md

 ## Phone & Board Sync

-The sensor data from your phone is tracked through **variables** in the Arduino IoT Cloud, and can therefore be synchronized with other variables.
+The sensor data from your phone is tracked through **variables** in the Arduino Cloud, and can therefore be synchronized with other variables.

-Head over to the [Arduino IoT Cloud - Things](https://create.arduino.cc/iot/things) and go to the Thing created for your phone (in this case, it is named `Karl_s S20_ Thing`), and select a variable you want to synchronize.
+Head over to the [Arduino Cloud - Things](app.arduino.cc/things) and go to the Thing created for your phone (in this case, it is named `Karl_s S20_ Thing`), and select a variable you want to synchronize.
 In the following menu you can link it to other variables on other Things.

 ![Synchronizing variables.](assets/remote-app-cloud-variables.png)